scpederzani/proxy_syste_modelling_workshop_2025/index.md

 We will discuss Bayesian proxy system modelling of karst systems and stalagmite records and work on individual small projects.
 The workshop will take place in the Geology & Geophysics, Fredrick Albert Sutton Building.
 See bewlo for more information on [how to get there](#location).

 The workshop will start out with one day of lectures introducing fundamental concepts, which we will start applying in practical coding exercises on Day 2.
-See the full schedule [below](#schedule).
+See the full [schedule](#schedule) below.

 Day 2 will demonstrate how to use simulations to construct and test PSM model structures and teach the fundamentals of JAGS - the Bayesian modelling language we will use.
 Full participation in the coding exercises requires a basic knowledge of R coding and working installations of the necessary software.
-Please see software pre-requisites and installation instructions [here](#prerequisites).
+Please see check out software [pre-requisites](#prerequisites) and installation instructions before the workshop.
+There is also information on [how to connect to WiFi](#wifi) on campus.

 Anyone is welcome to sit in on Day 2 without coding actively to get the conceptual ideas of model construction.
 For those newer to R there are cheat sheets and helpful resources on the [resources page](resources.md).

-Project work participants also please make sure to prepare your data following the data format [guidelines](#data-cleaning).
+Project work participants also please make sure to prepare your data following the [data format guidelines](#data-cleaning).

 Topic links in the [schedule](#schedule) will lead to brief summaries of covered content.
 At a later date slides and code files will be available for download as well.